I’m 14, and I quit social media after discovering what was posted about me

 For my generation, being anonymous is no longer an option.
 For many of us, the decisions about our online presence are made before we can even speak.
 I’m glad that I discovered early on what posting online really means.
 And even though I was mortified at what I found that my mom and sister had posted about me online, it opened up a conversation with them, one that I think all parents need to have with their kids.
 And probably most importantly, it made me more aware of how I want to use social media now and in the future.

-Sonia Bokhari is an 8th grader at Liberty Middle School in Canton, Michigan.
-She is a persuasive and narrative writer and started writing professionally in the 8th grade.
+Sonia Bokhari is an 8th grader and a persuasive and narrative writer.
 She is also the leader of her middle school’s Gay-Straight Alliance and a member of the school’s Environmental Club.